Skip to content

 12. Skills

 Skills are validated local directories containing SKILL.md with YAML frontmatter.
-They are discovered from project and user roots and activated on demand via activate_skill.
+They are discovered from 5 roots (3 user, 2 project) and activated on demand via activate_skill.
+Skill directories are added as allowed path roots for file access.

 13. MCP Support